ZsoltMolnarrr/SpellEngine/README.md

 ID: `spell_engine:spell_scroll`

 Spell scrolls are items with one spell bound to them
-- can be attached Spell Books, using the Spell Binding Table
+- can be attached Spell Books those binding pool contains the spell of the scroll (using the Spell Binding Table)
 - can be equipped into Spell Book slot (and Spell Scroll slot if enabled), to use standalone

-Their purpose is to allow players to collect spells from loot, instead of crafting them, similar to how enchanted books work compared to regular enchantments.
+The purpose of spell scrolls, is to allow players to collect spells from loot, instead of crafting them, similar to how enchanted books work compared to regular enchantments.

 Fully data driven Spell Scrolls
 - Automatically generated for all spells listed under tags located in `spell_scroll/` folder (`<NAMESPACE>:spell_scroll/<TAG_NAME>`)